• Skip to primary navigation

 Mix white paint and water together to create your whitewash.

-You can experiment with the ratio, but a 1:1 ratio will give you a more opaque look, while a 3:2 (water to paint) ratio will give you a streakier, chalkier look.
+You can experiment with the ratio, but a 1:1 ratio will give you a more opaque look, while a 3:2 (water to paint) ratio will provide you with a streakier, chalkier look.

 1. Apply your whitewash